Welcome to Castelo do Mar

 Though diving in Mozambique is year round, different times of year can offer different sightings, above water and below.
 Because Mozambique is in the southern hemisphere, summer is from December to February and winter is July to September, although because Inhambane is not too far from the equator winters are not extremely cold.

-The only animals we have a distinct season for are the humpback whales.
+The only animals with a distinct season for are the humpback whales.
 They migrate annually from Antarctica to the warm waters close to the equator where they give birth and breed.
 Normally we see them June – October with the highest concentration in August.
 As a difference from most other places in the world we don’t have distinct seasons for manta rays and whale sharks, they may be seen all year around.

 Castelo do Mar is located in a malaria area.
 It is advised that you consult your doctor about what malaria prophylaxis to take.
 LARIUM / MEFLOQUINE / MEPHLIAM ARE NOT SAFE TO DIVE WITH.
 Other than that, it is a good idea to bring along a supply of mosquito repellent for prevention